 Storage You Won't Want to Hide

-There are endless weaves and materials to choose from, which makes it easy to match them to your personal style.
-Using a wicker basket to store throws is a common practice, but have you thought about using one to store wood for your fireplace, like in this stunning living space as seen on Minzuu?
-Another unexpected idea: Try storing coffee table books or photo albums next to your sofa instead of on your coffee table.Continue to 2 of 12 below.
+There are endless weaves and materials to choose from, making it easy to match them to your personal style.
+Using a wicker or woven basket to store throws is a common practice, but have you thought about using one to store wood for your fireplace, like in this stunning living space as seen on Becca Interiors?
+Another unexpected idea: Try keeping coffee table books or photo albums next to your sofa instead of on your coffee table.Continue to 2 of 23 below.

-Wicker baskets in a bathroom could attract mold and mildew, so we love this bathroom seen on Pinterest that uses modern wire baskets instead.
-This spa-like bathroom uses simple rose gold and black wire baskets to keep everything in order.
-Roll guest towels, organize face products or store those fuzzy slippers you love hopping into after a bath.
-Because this type of basket features a wide "weave," it's important to keep things tidy.Continue to 5 of 12 below.
+Wicker baskets in a bathroom could attract mold and mildew, so we love this bathroom Maite Granda that uses cloth baskets instead.
+This spa-like bathroom uses beige baskets with handles to keep everything in order.
+Roll guest towels, organize face products, or store those fuzzy slippers you love hopping into after a bath.
+Tuck them away on a floating shelf and your bathroom looks extra tidy.Continue to 4 of 23 below.

 Utilize Wasted Space

-The awkward space above your cabinets is often left to gather dust and nothing more.
+The awkward space above your cabinets or on top of your fridge is often left to gather dust.
 Put it to work by adding a few storage baskets for things you rarely need.
-Because this space often gets greasy from stove use, we recommend a wire or fabric basket you can easily clean.
-If you don't want to climb to get your kitchen items, A Beautiful Mess shows how you can make this extra space a little less awkward by displaying vintage bottles or cans in baskets.Continue to 6 of 12 below.
+If your shelf often gets greasy from stove use, we recommend a wire or fabric basket you can easily clean.
+Otherwise, find a basket sturdy enough to hold your items but stylish enough not to look misplaced.Continue to 5 of 23 below.

 Plant a Tree